Mavis-H/onemillion_replica/README.md

-# CSE330

-## Approved by David Buckley
-## Siqian Hou
-## 502936
-## Mavis-H

 __Idea Comes From One Million Website__
 Link: http://www.milliondollarhomepage.com/

-#### Rubric turned in on time (5 points)

-#### Languages/Frameworks used (20 points)
+#### Languages/Frameworks used
-- 10: Learned/Used React.js frontend
+- React.js
-- 10: Learned/Used Flask backend
+- Flask
-- 0: MySQL Database => PostgreSQL Database
+- PostgreSQL

-#### Functionality (60 points)
+#### Functionality
-- 10: Users can register, login, and logout
+- Users can register, log in, and log out.
-- 5: Logged in users can buy/sell a square area on the webpage.
+- Logged-in users can buy/sell pixels on the webpage.
+- User-owned pixels listed in the marketplace can be bought.
+- Any unowned pixels can be bought by clicking on the home page.
-- 15: Users trasaction will be verified through Bitcoin transaction.
+- User transactions will be verified through Bitcoin transactiond.
-- 15: Logged in users can set/edit the color and the brief description of their own areas.
+- Logged-in users can set/edit the color and the brief description of their own areas on the management page.
+- Users can sell and recall their pixels through the management page.
-- 5：Any user can check the description of squares.
+- Anyone can check the details of a square and its surrounding squares pattern by clicking.
-- 10: Database contains Users and Squares with the necessary columns and column types to maintain the above functionality
+- Database contains Users and Pixels with the necessary columns and column types to maintain the above functionality.

-#### Best Practices (5 points)
-- Code is readable and well formatted
-- All pages pass the html validator

-#### Creative Portion (10 points)
-- User can also check detail square and surrounding suqares pattern on click
-- Data encoding & decoding, reduce bandwidth
-	- only transfer pixels owned by user, others set to default
+- Pixel data are encoded and decoded to reduce bandwidth.
 	- rgb => binary(24bits: 8 bits * 3) => base64(4 unicode char)

 __Basic Concept and Process Related to Cryptocurrency & Blockchain__

 #### Set up:
-- MHP: self create cryptocurrency
+- MHP: self-create cryptocurrency
 	- total tokens: 1000,000
 	- token address: 0x6E682420f84f06E2a4B69e162718225E3eE2aAEA
 	- test account 1 (mavis) address: 0x3CC637174D6362318fD24a6ae2F15462A58d4183